 Get a friend on board

-If finding the motivation to get moving is your biggest challenge, getting a friend on board your fitness journey could be just the thing you need.
+If finding the motivation to getting back moving is your biggest challenge, getting a friend on board your fitness journey could be just the thing you need.

 The current lockdown rules allow you to meet outdoors with another person for exercise, so as the weather gets milder why not use this opportunity to take to the park with your buddy and get your sweat on together.